syl20bnr/spacemacs-elpa-mirror/melpa/isearch+-readme.txt

    lighter: `ISEARCH' for case-insensitive; `Isearch' for case-sensitive.

- * Optional highlighting of the first eight regexp-group levels, controlled by option `isearchp-highlight-regexp-group-levels-flag'.
+ * Optional highlighting of the first eight regexp-group levels in the current search hit, controlled by option `isearchp-highlight-regexp-group-levels-flag'.
+For lazy-highlighting of other search hits, the odd groups are highlighted differently from the even groups.
 You can toggle the value using `M-s h R' (command `isearchp-toggle-highlighting-regexp-groups.')  during Isearch.

  * Whether search is literal or regexp is indicated in the mode line minor-mode lighter: `R*SEARCH' or `R*search', for regexp.